 Native + Nomad’s also strives to uphold the Nashville standard of supporting local.
 “What we really hope to bring to the village is designer and quality items, while preserving the integrity of this area,” Kelly continues.
 “Everything in N+N is hand-curated with the neighborhood and community in mind because the shop was made for this very spot.
 We just want to keep that diversity alive and respect what this neighborhood has always been: unique!”

 Most recently, Hey Rooster General Store opened their doors in the Village.
 Although we were devastated to see BookManBookWoman close shop, we are thrilled that another local business has chosen to call the neighborhood home.
 Formerly located in East Nashville, Hey Rooster will occupy a portion of the space that was held by BookWoman from 1995 to the end of 2016.
-Other neighborhood spots for fashion are Posh, REVV, The Impeccable Pig, Scout & Molly’s, SEE Eyewear, United Apparel Liquidators (UAL), Tennessee Chic and Onward Reserve.
+Other neighborhood spots for fashion are Posh, REVV, The Impeccable Pig, Scout & Molly’s, SEE Eyewear, United Apparel Liquidators (UAL), and Tennessee Chic.

 Of course we can’t talk about Hillsboro Village without talking about its art attractions.
 From the murals by Andee Rudloff, David Glick and Adam Randolph to the historic Belcourt Theatre to the dragon in Fannie Mae Dees Park, the art community is live and vibrant.